Clery Act

 Annual Disclosure of Crime Statistics

 The Chief of Police prepares the crime statistics report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
 Each year, notification is made to all enrolled students, faculty, and staff, providing the web site to access this report.
-Copies of the report may also be obtained at South Texas College Police Department, located at 2509 W. Pecan Blvd., McAllen Texas 78501.
+Copies of the report may also be obtained at South Texas College Police Department, located at 2509 W. Pecan Blvd., McAllen, Texas 78501.

 Clery Act Crime Statistics